mothur/mothur.github.io/_wiki/edamame.md

     [warning]: your sequence names contained ':'.
 I changed them to '_' to avoid problems in your downstream analysis.

-Don\'t worry too much about this.
-The typical sequence name will look like \"M00967:43:000000000-A3JHG:1:1101:18327:1699\".
-Aside being freakishly long, these sequence names contain \":\", which will cause a lot of headaches down the road if you are crazy enough to try and create phylogenetic trees from these sequences.
-So to prevent this headache for you, we convert all of the \":\" characters to \"\_\" characters.
+Don't worry too much about this.
+The typical sequence name will look like "M00967:43:000000000-A3JHG:1:1101:18327:1699".
+Aside being freakishly long, these sequence names contain ":", which will cause a lot of headaches down the road if you are crazy enough to try and create phylogenetic trees from these sequences.
+So to prevent this headache for you, we convert all of the ":" characters to "\_" characters.
 This command will also produce several files that you will need down the
 road: stability.trim.contigs.fasta and stability.contigs.groups.
 These
 contain the sequence data and group identity for each sequence.
 The stability.contigs.report file will tell you something about the contig assembly for each read.
-Let\'s see what these sequences look like using the [summary.seqs](summary.seqs) command:
+Let's see what these sequences look like using the [summary.seqs](summary.seqs) command:

     mothur > summary.seqs(fasta=data/mothur/stability.trim.contigs.fasta)